SomavateyHeng7/course-audit/prisma/CRITICAL_MISMATCH_REPORT.md

 - **✅ Enums created** for proper type safety

 ### **🔄 Next Steps**
-Now that the database schema is complete and matches all requirements, the next phase is to:
+Now that the database schema is complete and the backend APIs are fully implemented, the final phase is to:
-1. **Update API implementations** to use the new tables
+1. **✅ COMPLETED** - Update API implementations to use the new tables
-2. **Test frontend features** with the new backend structure
+2. **✅ COMPLETED** - Test frontend features with the new backend structure
-3. **Implement audit logging** in all CRUD operations
+3. **✅ COMPLETED** - Implement audit logging in all CRUD operations
-4. **Add constraint management APIs** for senior standing and other requirements
+4. **✅ COMPLETED** - Add constraint management APIs for senior standing and other requirements
+5. **🔄 NEXT** - Deploy and test in production environment
+6. **🔄 NEXT** - Train users on new constraint management features

 ## 💥 Risk Assessment